-After my medicine, I worked in an ngo that is engaged with development work in a tribal area called br hills in southern Karnataka.
-I continue to write about my work there.
-I subsequently worked in primary health centres in Karnataka and Arunachal Pradesh.
-Most of my travels have been to forests and my work at br hills has been the origin and the consequence of my passion for wildlife, especially birds, stemming from a larger interest in natural history and biology itself.
-I try to keep this alive by birdwatching, reading and writing about this.
+After my medicine, I worked as a doctor at an ngo-run hospital in the biligirirangan hills in southern Karnataka (my articles on br hills).
+I worked for a bit in primary health centres in Karnataka and briefly in Arunachal Pradesh.
+Most of my travels have been to forests and my work at br hills has been the origin and the consequence of my passion for wildlife, especially birds, stemming from a larger interest in natural history and biology.
+I try to keep this alive by birding, reading and writing about this.

 ……’daktre’ is the kannada way of addressing a doctor….something that is more an identity for me than my name.
 It is also my most commonly used nick on the www.